Adames, Woodruff lead Brewers to 4-1 victory over Yankees

 AP Sports Writer

-MILWAUKEE (AP) — Willy Adames hit a three-run shot for his 30th homer of the season, Brandon Woodruff pitched eight strong innings and the Milwaukee Brewers defeated the New York Yankees 4-1.
-New York’s Aaron Judge went 1 for 3 with a double and a walk to remain at 57 homers.
-Judge is four homers from matching Roger Maris’ 61-year-old American League record of 61.
+MILWAUKEE (AP) — Willy Adames hit a three-run shot for his 30th homer of the season, Brandon Woodruff pitched eight strong innings and the Milwaukee Brewers defeated the New York Yankees 4-1 on Saturday.
+New York’s Aaron Judge went 1 of 3 with a double and a walk to remain at 57 homers.
+Judge is four homers away from matching Roger Maris’ 61-year-old American League record of 61.
 The game included a bizarre moment in the third inning when a throw from Brewers catcher Victor Caratini inadvertently struck Yankees first baseman Marwin Gonzalez in the head while Gonzalez was in the batter’s box.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.